bhushankhopkarr/MorseCode/ReadMe.md

 # Morse Code Translator

 ## Description
-The Morse Code Translator is a Java-based GUI application that allows users to convert text to Morse code and vice versa.
+The Morse Code Translator is a Java-based GUI application that allows users to convert text to Morse code.
 The application provides a simple and intuitive interface for translating between these two formats.

 ## Installation
 To set up the project locally, follow these steps: